 No matter how unpalatable insects might seem to you, creepy crawlies such as silkworms, caterpillars, and crickets just might be a key source of protein in your food.
 They also might be an important way to increase sustainability in the food chain.

-The notion of insects as food might make your skin crawl, but they have been eaten by people for thousands of years.
-Today they are actively consumed in various parts of the world.
-The farming of insects like crickets has taken off in many countries including Thailand, India, South Africa, and Kenya.
+The notion of insects as food might make your skin crawl, but they have been a common part of the human diet for thousands of years.
+Today, they are actively consumed in various parts of the world.
+The farming of insects such as crickets has taken off in many countries including Thailand, India, South Africa, and Kenya.

 Why Eat Insects?